wp-plugins/gdgt-databox/readme.txt

 * Initial release.
 Display specifications, reviews and ratings, discussions, and answers related to a post

 == Upgrade Notice ==

+= 1.22 =

+Improve compatibility with WordPress Core content filters searching for content on its own line at the end of a post

 = 1.21 =